Peter Duffell: Career

+Personal life

-One of Duffell's great passions was music, above all Mozart, jazz – in his youth he led The Rhythm Club of High Wycombe - and flamenco, playing semi-pro flamenco guitar, sometimes at Ronnie Scott's, and producing a flamenco LP by leading Spanish musicians.
-He loved cricket and was a member of the MCC for many years.
+One of Duffell's great passions was music, above all Wolfgang Amadeus Mozart, jazz – in his youth he led The Rhythm Club of High Wycombe – and flamenco, playing semi-pro flamenco guitar, sometimes at Ronnie Scott's, and producing a flamenco LP by leading Spanish musicians.
+He also had a passion for cricket and was a member of the MCC for many years.

-His autobiography Playing Piano in A Brothel, the title derived from an old film industry joke, was published in the USA by Bear Manor Media.
+Duffell's autobiography Playing Piano in A Brothel, the title derived from an old film industry joke, was published in the USA by Bear Manor Media.
 (When asked what he did for a living the man replied "I'm a film director, but please don't tell my mother, she thinks I play piano in a brothel".)

 He lived with his wife of 30 years, the publicist Rosslyn Cliffe Duffell, between homes in South West of France and the South West of England, where he died after a stroke on 12 December 2017.
-He also leaves behind Son Christopher and three grandsons, twins William, a successful photographer, Edwin Spooner and James.